Have there been any notable recent legal developments regarding copyright in your jurisdiction, including any regulatory changes and recent case law?

 The Italian Communications Regulatory Authority (AGCOM) has been playing an increasingly important role following amendments to the Copyright Act, particularly through:

 - the E-Commerce Act, with regard to online infringements; and

-Resolution 680/13/CONS of December 12 2013 enabled AGCOM to adopt a regulation about copyright protection in electronic communications networks and implementation procedures pursuant to the E-Commerce Act.
+Resolution 680/13/CONS of 12 December 2013 enabled AGCOM to adopt a regulation regarding copyright protection for electronic communications networks and implementation procedures pursuant to the E-Commerce Act.

 What works are eligible for copyright protection in your jurisdiction?

 Copyright applies to intellectual works with a creative character relating to literature, music, figurative arts, architecture, theatre or cinematography, whatever their means or form of expression.
 However, in order to access the protection granted by the legislation, the work must satisfy the prerequisite of novelty.
 The law does not consider lawfulness, merit or value of the work as prerequisites to copyright protection, as they are both subjective and ever changing.

 Are there any special provisions for the protection of non-artistic works (eg, software and databases)?